 Once Sasha and Michael were dressed and glowing, we hit the streets for one of the most iconic Seattle backdrops: Pike Place Market.
 It was one of those classic sunny Seattle days—the kind where the whole city seems to spill into the streets.
 The market was packed, and all eyes were on Sasha and Michael.
 But these two?
 They thrived under the attention.

 Crowds moved around us as we shot in the middle of the bustling chaos.
-We caught candid moments and cinematic stills—holding hands crossing the road, laughing under the Pikes Place Sign, walking through like they were on a runway.
-This was a true Seattle wedding moment.
-Unfiltered.
-Lively.
-Timeless.
+We caught candid moments and cinematic stills—holding hands crossing the road, laughing under the Pike Place Sign, walking through the market as crowds moved around them.
+The location felt busy and unpredictable, which was exactly what made the portraits work.

 After the market, the wedding party boarded a party bus to Columbia Collective in Georgetown.
 And yes—it was as fun as it sounds.
 Music blasting, champagne toasts flying, and everyone buzzing with excitement.
 It was the perfect transition from city energy to venue elegance.